 Industrial Welding

-The goal of the Industrial Welding Program is to enable the student to earn nationally recognized industry certifications.
-To earn the AVTEC Industrial Welding Program certificate with the highest level of achievement, students must prepare for and earn the following industry certifications: Structural Certification to AWS Unlimited Thickness, and Pipe Certification to ASME section IX, 6G Pipe.
+Alaskan employers are always looking for highly trained welders–especially for those who are willing to work under occasionally adverse conditions.
+Graduates of AVTEC’s Industrial Welding program hold jobs in a wide variety of work settings.
+The goal of the Industrial Welding program is to enable the student to earn nationally recognized industry certifications.
+To earn the AVTEC Industrial Welding program certificate with the highest level of achievement, students must prepare for and earn the following industry certifications: Structural Certification to AWS Unlimited Thickness, and Pipe Certification to ASME section IX, 6G Pipe.
+Certified pipe welders continue to be in demand in the petroleum industry.
+Pipes are used to transport commodities in Alaska, and they are also used to build structures.
+The different applications of pipe afford pipe welders the opportunity to apply their skills in a variety of work settings.

 Program offered in: January, August

-Training Times: 8:30 a.m. to 3:30 p.m., Monday through Friday
+Training Times: 8:30 am to 3:30 pm, Monday through Friday

-Clock Hours: 1080
+Clock Hours: 1110

 Requirements

-Information Technology
+Information Technology Requirements

 Employment Requirements